mattermost/docs/source/developer/fx-guidelines.rst

 UX feedback at intermediate level or higher is highly appreciated.
 It should be encouraged and recognized as a substantial contribution to the design process.

 **Advanced UX feedback:** - Constructive feedback that enlightens a design discussion, shares fact-based heuristics, helps clear blindspots and inconsistencies, and significantly improves a design, and potentially design guidelines.
+Analysis naturally considers variations needed across web, PC and mobile experiences.

 Example: Noticing a design issue and influencing a change in UX guidelines to correct things system-wide.

    A menu with 10 items without groupings seems too long.
-Both Apple and Windows user interface guidelines suggest fewer than 7 options before grouping.
+Both Apple (link) and Windows (link) user interface guidelines suggest fewer than 7 options before grouping.
 I'd propose we use fewer than 5.
 There's research showing 5 items as an amount most people can comfortably store mentally (link), and looking through other products I don't see situations where we wouldn't be able to group by 5.
+Also, fewer menu items, perhaps through sub-menus, should also help mobile, where ungrouped 10 item menus just look messy.
 I've added a PR on UX guidelines where we can discuss this as well.

 -----